andrewhodel/grblweb/README.md

 Set config.usettyAMA0 to 1 in config.js

-This is already enabled on the prebuilt GRBLweb Raspbian image.
+This is already enabled on the prebuilt GRBLWeb Raspbian image.